RyArnz/csc494-smart-media-server/Notes/Architecture.md

 Nextcloud provides the private cloud storage portion of the project.

-Both services are routed through Nginx Proxy Manager for cleaner public access.
+Both services are routed through Nginx Proxy Manager for domain-based access.

 ---